xmaysonnave/tiddlywiki-ipfs/README.md

 Open `wiki/index.html` file in your favorite browser.

-## Contributing
+## Contributor Covenant Code of Conduct

 <a name="contributing"/>

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors